AyhamAlkhatib03/Alzheimer-s_Severity_Prediction_Model/README.md

 # 🧠 Alzheimer's MRI Classification with Augmented Dataset

 This project leverages **Convolutional Neural Networks (CNNs)** to classify MRI brain scans into four stages of Alzheimer's Disease using the **Augmented Alzheimer's MRI Dataset.** The pipeline follows a structured deep learning workflow including EDA, preprocessing, augmentation, CNN modeling, evaluation, and visualization.

+## Collaborators
+- Rahul Pangali

 ---